What Is Marketing? A Better Definition (and Why It Matters)

 And any useful definition should reflect that.

-Because promotion is easy—and familiar.
-Highlighting features, pushing messages, and tracking clicks feels like action.
-It’s immediate.
-It’s measurable.
-It fits neatly into a quarterly report.
+Because promotion is familiar.
+Highlighting features, pushing messages, tracking clicks feels like action.
+It's immediate.
+It fits neatly into a report.
+It's easy to defend in a room full of skeptics.

 But then again... a gal can dream. 💫